 Whether you’re wishing to grow a beautiful flower garden or create a lush vegetable patch, the process of building and maintaining soil health can be quite the undertaking.
 Depending upon where you live, as a growers you may encounter a wide range of soil conditions and types.
 While soil types can prove problematic for differing reasons, sandy soil can be especially frustrating.
 Luckily, there are ways to manage sandy soil and, surprisingly, a number of sandy soil plants can even thrive in these conditions.

 Problems with Plants That Grow in Sand

 Sandy soils are especially troublesome to gardeners for many reasons.
 While well draining and able to prevent root rot in sensitive plants, this free-draining soil has great difficulty in retaining moisture and valuable nutrients in the garden.
 This is especially true in climates that receive hot summer temperatures.
 Sandy soil may also become more acidic, requiring balanced applications of lime to correct the pH levels of the soil.

-Although it is possible to the correct the concerns of growing in sandy soils, garden plants that grow in sand will need consistent fertilization and irrigation throughout the growing season.
-This can be done on a small scale for flower beds and vegetable gardens, but for those wishing to create lush landscapes, you may have more success by choosing sandy soil crops and other naturally sand tolerant plants.
+Although it is possible to the correct the concerns of growing in sandy soils, garden plants that grow in sand need consistent fertilization and irrigation throughout their growing season.
+This can be done on a small scale for flower beds and vegetable gardens, but if you’re wishing to create lush landscapes, you may have more success by choosing sandy soil crops and other naturally sand tolerant plants.

 Sandy Soil Plants

-Choosing plants for sandy soil may initially feel somewhat limited, but gardeners can enhance their landscapes through the incorporation of hardy native plants.
-In general, plants that grow in the sand will require less maintenance from homeowners as they become established and naturalize in the landscape.
+Choosing plants for sandy soil may initially seem somewhat limited, but gardeners can enhance their landscapes through the incorporation of hardy native plants.
+In general, plants that grow in the sand will require less maintenance as they become established and naturalized in the landscape.
 Here are just a few examples of trees and flowers adapted to growth in sandy soil: